By Melanie Pollard

 The Spirit of Cumberland Island

-Of all the islands we visited off the coast of Georgia and Florida, Cumberland was my favorite of the islands.
+Of all the islands my girlfriend and I visited off the coast of Georgia and Florida, Cumberland was my favorite of the islands.
 Cumberland has a spiritual quality to it, a oneness with nature that I have not found on the other islands in the area.
 Its transformation abilities will be different for each person who visits.
 For me, it allows me to take a deeper breath and know that this place has magical healing powers for my soul.

 The island is still untouched by humans for the most part with its feral horses and hogs, deer, bobcats, armadillos, raccoon, opossum, snakes, lizards, alligators, and many different species of birds.
 The people here are outnumbered.